open/close all folders

 - Downplayed with Cute High Earth Defense Club LOVE!, which changed animation studios from Diomedea to Studio Comet, but retained some staff from the original (although quite a few notable production roles changed hands between staff).

 - For the second season of Psycho-Pass, there was change in the animation studios (Production I.G to Tatsunoko Production* ) and main writer (Gen Urobuchi to Tow Ubukata).
 The end result became a Contested Sequel as Ubukata revealed that he had to "fill in the blanks" when he was told of the movie's plot.
 The movie had the original studio and writer back and was better-received than Season 2 was.

 - The animated series of Tsubasa -RESERVoir CHRoNiCLE- was done by Bee Train but after the Rekord arc, the rest of the second season had a lot of fillers.
 This led to a change of animation studios from Bee Train to Production I.G. and staff with Nanase Ohkawa of CLAMP to adapt the rest of the arcs into two OADs, ignoring the filler material from the TV series.

-- There was also a change in the animation studios and director in Hoozuki no Reitetsu because Wit Studio, who were in charge of Season 1, had been very busy with other shows which leaves Studio DEEN to do the OVAs and forthcoming Season 2.
+- There was also a change in the animation studios and director in Hoozuki no Reitetsu because Wit Studio, who were in charge of Season 1, had been very busy with other shows which leaves Studio DEEN to do the OVAs and Seasons 2 and 3.

 - While there was no official reboot, the tone of the '90s Batman films shifted notably between the Tim Burton–helmed Batman and Batman Returns and the Joel Schumacher–helmed Batman Forever and Batman & Robin.
 Most fans consider the latter of two films to be an irredeemable Dork Age, although a minority find it So Bad, It's Good.
 Fans are divided on Forever.